 Roppongi as a Context for This Style of Dining

-For visitors building a Tokyo itinerary that extends across restaurant formats and price tiers, the city's beef specialist category offers a different kind of satisfaction from the omakase counter or the kaiseki progression.
+For visitors comparing Tokyo's restaurant formats and price tiers, the city's beef specialist category offers a different kind of dining experience from the omakase counter or the kaiseki progression.
 The meal is participatory and rhythmic, and a good beef restaurant teaches you something about the product through the structure of the service.
-For a broader view of Tokyo's dining options across formats, our full Tokyo restaurants guide maps the city by neighbourhood and cuisine type, and our guides to Tokyo hotels, Tokyo bars, Tokyo wineries, and Tokyo experiences cover the full trip planning range.

 Know Before You Go